ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 partners; if there was high value in a federation, one would persist and be stable, even in the presence of disagreements about operations or strategy.

+**Proposal: The federation should make it clear internally, to the research community, and to funders, the value of providing services as a federation.**

 In the case of our federation, there are several important ways a federation can be valuable to the partners, although these have not yet